 Kitchen makeover budget

 At the cheapest, working with a 70 square foot kitchen, incorporating all of the upgrades listed will cost around $350.
 At the most expensive, working with the same space, these upgrades come out to about $1045–just over budget.
 This means, looking out for deals, you can come out with an upgraded kitchen for somewhere between these two price points.

 Paint the walls

 Old paint or bad wallpaper can make a bathroom feel dingy.
-Remodel your walls by painting over old paint or tearing out the wallpaper to paint over what’s underneath.
+Remodel your walls by painting over old paint or tearing down the wallpaper to paint over what’s underneath.

 To paint your bathroom’s walls, you’ll need painter’s tape ($3–$8), a drop cloth ($4–$8), brushes or rollers and trays ($5–$20), multi-purpose primer ($30 per gallon) and paint ($20–$30 per gallon).

 Refinish the bathtub

 If tubs aren’t properly maintained, they may build up grime and hard water stains.
 If you need to make your bathtub shine, invest in a bathtub refinishing kit.
 These small kits can be spread over your bathtub’s finish to create a new seal, and their color mimics the porcelain of a clean tub.